OSCLab/oscommerce-blog/README.md

 # Blog Pro - osCommerce add-on
 This module will integrate a professional blogging system on your osCommerce store without a need to install a separate CMS on your sub-domain.
 Make blogging an effective part of your marketing strategy with Blog Pro.

+Why your store needs a personal blog?

+* Generate new leads and drive targeted traffic to a web store
+* Increase search engines ranking
+* Quality content for social media by linking to a blog
+* Stand out among the competitors
+* Gather clients feedback in comments and improve your service

 Compatible With:

 * Community Edition version: All